Joe Bachie: Philadelphia Eagles

 On December 7, 2020, Bachie was signed by the Philadelphia Eagles off the Saints practice squad.
 He was waived on May 25, 2021.

 Cincinnati Bengals

 On May 26, 2021, Bachie was claimed off waivers by the Cincinnati Bengals.
-He was waived on August 31, 2021 and re-signed to the practice squad the next day.
+He was waived on August 31, 2021, and re-signed to the practice squad the next day.
 Bachie was promoted to the Bengals' active roster on October 16 and saw his first game action against the Detroit Lions.
 He was signed to the active roster on October 26.
 He was placed on injured reserve on December 21, after suffering a knee injury in Week 14.

 On March 11, 2022, Bachie re-signed with the Bengals on a one-year deal.

-On August 30, 2022, Bachie was placed on the reserve/PUP list to start the season.
+On August 30, Bachie was placed on the reserve/PUP list to start the season.
 He was activated on October 22.

+Bachie signed a one–year contract extension with the Bengals on March 9, 2023.

+Indianapolis Colts

+On May 7, 2025, Bachie signed with the Indianapolis Colts.
+He was waived with an injury settlement on October 15.

+Tennessee Titans

+On October 17, 2025, Bachie was signed to the Tennessee Titans' practice squad.
+He was promoted to the active roster on October 23.